terraform-aws-modules/terraform-aws-lambda/README.md

 ## <a name="build"></a> Debug

 Building and packaging has been historically hard to debug (especially with Terraform), so we made an effort to make it easier for user to see debug info.
-There are 3 different debug levels: `DEBUG` - to see only what is happening during planning phase, `DEBUG2` - to see all logging values, `DEBUG3` - to see all logging values and env variables (be careful sharing your env variables as they may contain secrets!).
+There are 3 different debug levels: `DEBUG` - to see only what is happening during planning phase and how a zip file content filtering in case of applied patterns, `DEBUG2` - to see more logging output, `DEBUG3` - to see all logging values, `DUMP_ENV` - to see all logging values and env variables (be careful sharing your env variables as they may contain secrets!).

 User can specify debug level like this: